iot-da/iot-da.github.io/docs/Subjects/NP1/FinalProject.md

 analysis and visualization.
 In the following sections we describe what should be covered for the two subjects.

+## Project submission and deadline

+You should submit:
+- The code of the program in the node
+- Data of your experiments
+- A pdf report documenting your work in english.

+The deadline for submission is April 17th.
+We will admit delayed submissions with penalization on the grade up to the 24th of April.

 ## Requirements for NP1

 Your system should manage a sensor network, formed by your ESP32 nodes.
 We assume